 There are different styles of architecture inside the complex and extended over time.
 The original buildings were of classic Ayutthaya design while later additions during the reign of King Rama V had more western influence.
 The Temple of the Emerald Buddha is just outside the walled Grand Palace in what is known as the outer court and was the King’s private palace temple.

 The biggest building is the centrally located Chakri Mara Prasat, built by British architects as a royal residence for King Rama IV.
-The impressive European style building features a Thai temple style roof.
+The impressive European style building features a Thai temple-style roof.
 The main part of the building is not open to the public and hosts important state functions.

 The basement of the building houses a weapons museum which is open to the public featuring a collection of spears, swords, and guns.
-To the side of the Chakri Maha Prasat, you will find the entrance gate to the Inner court which is where the King’s consorts and daughters lived.
+To the side of the Chakri Maha Prasat, you will find the entrance gate to the inner court which is where the King’s consorts and daughters lived.
 Only women and boys under the age of puberty could live there.
-The outer court which was entirely populated by men.
+The outer court was entirely populated by men.
 The Inner court guarded by combat-trained female sentries.

-The Inner court is not open to the public, though an exhibition on life inside the inner court is at the excellent Rattanakosin Exhibition Hall.
+The Inner Court is not open to the public, though an exhibition on life inside the inner court is at the excellent Rattanakosin Exhibition Hall.